 You should only need to pair once (and your audiologist might do it for you).
-After that, each time you turn your hearing aids back on, they reconnect to iPhone.
+After that, each time you turn your hearing aids back on, they reconnect to iPad.

 Adjust hearing aid settings and view status.
 Go to Settings > General > Accessibility > Hearing Aids, or choose Hearing Aids from the Accessibility Shortcut.
-See Accessibility Shortcut on page 139.
-Hearing aid settings appear only after you pair your hearing aids with iPhone.
+See Accessibility Shortcut on page 123.
+Hearing aid settings appear only after you pair your hearing aids with iPad.

-For shortcut access from the Lock screen, go to Settings > General > Accessibility > Hearing Aids, then turn on Control on Lock Screen.
+For shortcut access from the Lock screen, go to Settings > General > Accessibility > Hearing Aids > Control on Lock Screen.
 Use the settings to: